rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 Change the color

-1\.
-In the options panel, find and select "Color."
+1. In the options panel, find and select "Color."

-2\.
-Click the three dots (ellipsis) in the color box to open the color picker.
+2. Click the three dots (ellipsis) in the color box to open the color picker.

-3\.
-Choose the color you like.
+3. Choose the color you like.

-4\.
-Click "OK" to save your choice and apply the new color.
+4. Click "OK" to save your choice and apply the new color.

 Change the line width

-1\.
-Click on "Width" in the options panel.
+1. Click on "Width" in the options panel.

-2\.
-Type a number between 0 and 10, or use the up/down arrows to adjust the width of the line.
+2. Type a number between 0 and 10, or use the up/down arrows to adjust the width of the line.

 Style

 Choose one of these types of answer lines:

-Â· Solid
+- Solid

-Â· Dotted
+- Dotted

-Â· Dashed
+- Dashed

 **Add a Border**